Duke Redbird

-Dr.Duke Redbird (born 1939) is an Indigenous Canadian poet, journalist, activist, businessman, actor and administrator, best known as a key figure in the development of First Nations literature in Canada.
+Duke Redbird (born 1939) is an Indigenous Canadian poet, journalist, activist, businessman, actor and administrator, best known as a key figure in the development of First Nations literature in Canada.

 An Ojibwe from the Saugeen First Nation in Southwestern Ontario, he became a ward of the Children's Aid Society at nine months of age after his mother died in a house fire.
 Raised predominantly by white foster families, he began writing as a way to deal with the anti-indigenous racism he faced in schools.

 Early career

 During the mid-1960s, he started his career as a spoken word artist on folk festival, coffeehouse and theatre tours across Canada, he then became editor of a native newspaper named The Thunderbird, and was a determined organizer of protests and spoke on native rights issues.

 In this era, he was also the neighbour of Joni Mitchell during her early career on Toronto's Yorkville coffeehouse scene, and had his first acting role in an episode of Adventures in Rainbow Country.

 Marty Dunn published a biography of Redbird, Red on White, in 1971.

+Redbird's spoken word performances were caught on film in the NFB documentary The Other Side of the Ledger.

 Writing

-His collections of published poetry includes I Am Canadian (1978) and Loveshine and Red Wine (1981).
+His collections of published poetry include I Am Canadian (1978) and Loveshine and Red Wine (1981).
 He has also done other commissioned work for various public events in Canada, including the official opening of the Canadian Museum of Civilization and Expo 67.
 A project of musical theatre primarily based on his poetry was performed for Queen Elizabeth II and Prince Philip, Duke of Edinburgh during the Silver Jubilee of Elizabeth II in 1977, and Redbird represented Canada at the Valmiki World Poetry Festival in Delhi, India in 1985.

 He collaborated with musician Winston Wuttunee in the 1970s, including a joint appearance at the Mariposa Folk Festival and the album See the Arrow.

 From his spoken word work, two CD's Duke Redbird the Poet (1994) and In Other Words (1999) have been released.
 In 1999, indigenous rapper TKO persuaded Redbird to work together on his next album, asserting that "Duke Redbird is the old master of the spoken word and I'm the new master."

 "Silver River", a song Redbird recorded in 1975 in collaboration with musician Shingoose, appears on the 2014 compilation album Native North America, Vol. 1.
 The song originally appeared on Shingoose's four-song EP Native Country.

 With Bonnie Devine and Robert Houle, he also cowrote The Drawings and Paintings of Daphne Odjig: A Retrospective Exhibition, the guidebook to the National Gallery of Art's 2009 retrospective exhibition of artist Daphne Odjig.